Despite pandemic woes, Albuquerque business owner opens new restaurant

 ALBUQUERQUE, N.M.
-(KRQE) – New Mexico’s restaurant industry continues to take a big hit during the pandemic.
-However, that isn’t stopping one Albuquerque business man from starting a new restaurant during this time.
+(KRQE) – New Mexico’s restaurant industry continues to take a big hit during the coronavirus pandemic.
+However, that isn’t stopping one Albuquerque businessman from starting a new restaurant during this time.

 Just last week, the Revenue Stabilization and Tax Policy Committee met at the roundhouse to talk about New Mexico’s financial future.
 The committee noted the hospitality industry has taken the biggest hit during the pandemic.